| Cruising in your own boat. . . over 5,429-miles through 18 States (or more), and 2 Provinces of Canada, along beautiful

 kind shopping and charming waterfront attractions.

-Whether you're the kind of person who strays off the beaten path or one who hits the tourist traps, no matter
+Whether you're the kind of person who strays off the beaten path or one who hits the tourist traps, no

-family or post them on your Blog and FB page.
+and family or post them on your Blog and FB page.

-Cruising America’s Great Loop is your greatest opportunity to trade the rush of everyday life for the slow and
+Cruising America’s Great Loop is your greatest opportunity to trade the rush of everyday life for the slow

-easy.
+and easy.
 It is where the utmost of comfort meets the very ultimate of freedom and adventure.
 It is where friendly

 people, exceptional cuisine and amazing sunsets all come together to provide you with a boat load of

 This too is part of the Looping culture.
 While you might meet a Looper in brand new Flagship vessel, the majority of Loopers are cruising in safe,